 by Michael Kuo

-Ecology: Saprobic on the well decayed wood of conifers; occasionally found in woodchips, sawdust, and lignin-rich soil; growing alone, scattered or small troops; summer and fall (also winter and spring in warm climates); widely distributed in North America.
+Ecology: Saprobic on the well-decayed wood of conifers; also occasionally reported in woodchips, sawdust, and lignin-rich soil; growing alone, scattered or gregariously; summer and fall (also in winter and spring in warm climates); widely distributed in North America.
 The illustrated and described collections are from Colorado and Illinois.

-Cap: 3-12 cm; convex with an incurved margin, becoming broadly convex, broadly bell-shaped, or nearly flat; dry; densely covered with red to purplish red or brick red fibers; with maturity the fibers aggregating into small scales and the yellow ground color beneath showing through.
+Cap: 3–10 cm; convex with an incurved margin, becoming broadly convex, broadly bell-shaped, or nearly flat; dry; densely covered with red to purplish red or brick red fibrils; with maturity the fibrils aggregating into small scales and the yellowish ground color beneath showing through.

-Gills: Attached to the stem; close or crowded; yellow.
+Gills: Attached to the stem; close or crowded; short-gills frequent; yellow.

-Stem: 4-12 cm long; up to 2 cm thick; yellow, covered with red fibers like those on the cap--but often more sparsely, especially in age; with a yellow, fiber-less zone at the extreme apex.
+Stem: 3–9 cm long; 1–1.5 cm thick; yellowish, covered with red fibrils like those on the cap—but often more sparsely, especially in age; with a yellow, bald zone at the apex.